U.S. divided over mask wearing and schools reopening as coronavirus cases surge | Health

 PLEA OF HEALTH EXPERTS Public health experts have pleaded with people to cover their mouths and noses amid a wider cultural divide in the United States.

-Miami Beach, Florida on Friday imposed an 8 p.m. curfew in its entertainment district after social media posts showed maskless revelers crammed into restaurant patios.
-In Oklahoma City, the council on Friday prepared to vote on a citywide indoor mask requirement in the absence of a statewide face-covering mandate.
+Miami Beach, Florida imposed an 8 p.m. curfew in its entertainment district after social media posts showed maskless revelers crammed into restaurant patios.
+Oklahoma City's council voted in favor of an indoor mask requirement in the absence of a statewide face-covering mandate.

+"This ordinance is our best chance right now to protect our healthcare system from collapse," said Republican Mayor David Holt.
+In Georgia, Kemp a Republican and Trump supporter, urged all Georgians to wear masks for at least four weeks but said mandates were unenforceable and suggested they would hobble the economy.

 ALSO READ